 Schedule 68 Interconnections to Customer Distributed Energy Resources applies to all rate schedules and outlines the interconnection requirements and application process.

-Find additional details about installation and testing requirements, including sample single-line diagrams, in Supplemental Interconnection Information for Customer Distributed Energy Resources.
+Find additional details about installation and testing requirements, including sample single-line diagrams, in the Supplemental Interconnection Information for Customer Distributed Energy Resources.

 Making changes to an existing service will require the service to comply with the current Customer Requirements for Electric Service, including requirements for service and panel upgrades and meter accessibility.